CKiilu/android-notes/bucky.md

 Always put constants in capital letters.
 Final type variables become constants(they cannot change after being set).

 You can initialize final type variables in constructors.

+###VIDEO 49: INHERITANCE

+Syntax: public class child extends parent{}

+Using the extends keyword one can get all methods within a parent class without retyping them.

+Creating a method again in child class overrides the inherited methods.

+A child of a child class inherits public methods of its parent class and its parent class' parent class.